top of page

 News!

-Welcome to the new official website for Warnford Park Walks !
+Welcome to the official website for Warnford Park Walks !

 Here you can view information on the Walks in Warnford Park, open by kind permission.

-The Park is next open on Saturday afternoons in February from 2:00 to 5.00 pm to view the magnificent pleasure gardens covered in Snowdrops.
+The Park is next open on Saturday afternoon on the 9th May from 2:00 to 5.00 pm to view the magnificent pleasure gardens in Spring.

-Entry will be by Booking Only!
-Donations are always welcome, and Welcomers by the Church will invite you to donate to help maintain this magnificent church.
+Entry is by Booking Only!
+Donations are always welcome, and Welcomers by the Church will guide you to the walks available.

 About